-Jason Atherton’s bow has many strings including the City Social he on the 1st of May 2014 taking over the defunct Rhodes Twenty Four: Gary Rhodes’s restaurant in business from 2003-2014 and Michelin starred in 2008.
-Shortly after in 2015 City Social was awarded a Michelin Star themselves and it’s located on the 24th floor of Tower 42 which means iconic views overlooking the City.
-Who can grumble with delectable food and having the Gherkin, The Shard and various other glamorous landmarks in sight.
-The Lincolnshire lad who lived in a caravan in Skegness has done good.
-The kitchen is also run by Head Chef Paul Walsh was a former chef at the Savoy Hotel back in 2000 and the Savoy Grill after the £220 million refurbishment.
-With its elegant art-deco look & feel it’s perfect for wooing clients, celebratory occasions or if you’re feeling flush.
+Jason Atherton’s bow has many strings – a big one includes City Social which opened on the 1st of May 2014, taking over the obviously defunct Rhodes Twenty Four – that’s Gary Rhodes’s restaurant that occupied the same space from 2003-2014 and was awarded a Michelin Star in 2008.
+In the same vein, City Social was awarded a Michelin Star but did it within a year of trading.
+It’s located on the 24th floor in Tower 42 which means you’ll iconic views overlooking the City.
+So in between hunkering down inhaling food, you can sneak a peak of the Gherkin, The Shard and various other glamorous landmarks.
+Atherton, the Lincolnshire lad who lived in a caravan in Skegness has done good I’d say.
+The kitchen is run by Head Chef Paul Walsh, a former chef at the Savoy Hotel in 2000 and carried on stinting at the Savoy Grill after their £220 million refurbishment.
+With its elegant art-deco look & feel it’s perfect for wooing clients, or to have celebratory occasion, or even when you’re feeling flush.

 Braised Irish short rib, celery, watercress and red wine sauce £36.
-It had a really flavourful sweet glaze on top and the textural elements nailed with the crispy onions & crumbs.
-You can tell the rib had a lot of technique put into it from it’s fork tenderness and those piped celery & watercress buttons look pretty don’t you think?
-A very executed plate of food.
+What stood out here was the intense dark glaze that tasted of deeply savoury slow reduction, textural elements were nailed with the crispy onions and crumbs.
+You can tell the rib had a lot of technique put into it from its fork tenderness and those piped celery & watercress splodges look pretty don’t you think?
+This was a very well executed plate of food that stopped the clock.

 Fillet steak from the grill £38 cooked mid-rare with deep purple and ruby coloured lettuce.
-Those triple cooked chips which I first tried in Berners Tavern were also on point.
+It seems like those triple cooked chips which I first tried in Berners Tavern feature here too, they were also on point.

 Clementine parfait, almond cake, cranberry and almond milk ice cream £9.50.
-Another one I didn’t try but I will live vicariously by witnessing a very clean after left by my fellow diner!
+Another one I didn’t try but I will enjoy vicariously by witnessing a very clean plate left by my fellow diner!

 When did I go?
 March 2016